Regularity structures for quasilinear singular SPDEs: Renormalization matters

-The role of $R$ is to provide a definition of the product of two trees that have already been renormalized.
-Its use in Section \ref{SectionAdmissibleModelsPrepMaps} in the recursive definition of the actual analytical objects associated with decorated trees will make that point clear; see in particular \eqref{defPiR}.
-Accordingly the second and third identities of \eqref{preparation1} account for the fact that there is no need, in the induction process that builds an admissible model, to `renormalize' elements of the form $X^{\bf k}\tau^{\bsp}$ and $\mcI^q_{\bf n}(\tau^{\bsp})$ if the element $\tau^{\bsp}$ has already been renormalized.
-We can think of a preparation map as generating a renormalization process in the same way as a vector fields generates a flow.
+\end{itemize} The role of $R$ is to provide a recursive definition of the product of two trees in terms of other trees that have already been `renormalized'.
+Its use in Section {\sf\ref{SectionAdmissibleModelsPrepMaps}} in the recursive definition of the renormalized model will make that point clear -- see in particular \eqref{defPiR}.
+Accordingly the second and third identities of (a) account for the fact that there is no need to `renormalize' elements of the form $X^{\bf k}\tau$ and $\mcI_{\bf n}^p(\tau)$ if the element $\tau$ has already been renormalized.
+We introduce a renormalization character to construct a concrete preparation map.